UannaFF/BeerHunter/README.md

 	./replicaset_configuration/osx/confscript.bash

-Then run:

-	mongo localhost:27017/beerhunterDS ./replicaset_configuration/db-script.js

-in a new terminal to configure the replicaset and add elements to the database

 After doing that, there'll be three terminals, each of them will be running an instance of the replica set.